fr3h4g/redis-file-transfer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F41B Bug report"
-about: Create a report to help us improve
+about: Report a bug or unexpected behavior while using GitHub CLI
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

-**Describe the bug**
+### Describe the bug

 A clear and concise description of what the bug is.

-**To Reproduce**
+Include version by typing `gh --version`.

-Steps to reproduce the behavior:
+### Steps to reproduce the behavior

-1. Go to '...'
+1. Type this '...'
-2. Click on '....'
+2. View the output '....'
-3. Scroll down to '....'
-4. See error
+3. See error

-**Expected behavior**
+### Expected vs actual behavior

-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen and what actually happened.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+### Logs

+Paste the activity from your command line.
+Redact if needed.